GSA/fcsm/resources/conferences/2020-research-policy.md

 Affairs) </p>

 <p>This presentation describes the VA OEI Office
-of Data Governance and Analytics’ (DGA) development of tiered data access in an evolving environment of privacy, as well as future plans to expand access while protecting confidentiality.
+of Data Governance and Analytics' (DGA) development of tiered data access in an evolving environment of privacy, as well as future plans to expand access while protecting confidentiality.
 DGA is an organization that stores, links, processes, and distributes large amounts of veteran data, some of which contain personally identifiable information (PII).
 Recent updates to data policy and new laws encourage more data access across agencies and to the public.
-This has led to DGA’s examination of its disclosure risk mitigation strategies to better protect its data.
-DGA is developing access tiers defined by combinations of protection levels on each of the elements of the “Five Safes” framework.</p>
+This has led to DGA's examination of its disclosure risk mitigation strategies to better protect its data.
+DGA is developing access tiers defined by combinations of protection levels on each of the elements of the "Five Safes" framework.</p>